james-vervitas/not-uno/README.md

 ## Class Card
 	int suit
 		0 is a wildcard
 		1 is a red card
 		2 is a green card
 		3 is a blue card
 		4 is a yellow card

+	int value
+		0-9 are their respective numbers
+		10 is skip
+		11 is reverse
+		12 is +2
+		13 is color change
+		14 is +4 and color change

 ## Folder Structure